dessentialist/rag_agent/BLUEPRINT.md

 This project is a neutral, local‑first, configurable RAG chatbot.
 It leverages Retrieval‑Augmented Generation (RAG) for intelligent interaction with a local knowledge base.
 The system allows users to:

-- Upload and manage documents related to BigID University
+- Upload and manage documents for your local knowledge base
 - Chat with an AI assistant that provides answers based on the knowledge base
 - Automatically sync files between the database and the file system
 - Perform semantic searches across document content

 ### Key Features

-- **Intelligent Chatbot Interface**: Ask questions about BigID and receive accurate answers based on the knowledge base (resource cards removed; optional next-steps retained)
+- **Intelligent Chatbot Interface**: Ask questions and receive accurate answers based on the knowledge base (resource cards removed; optional next-steps retained)
 - **Document Management**: Upload, view, and delete files (supports TXT, MD, JSON, JSONL, CSV, DOCX, PDF, XLSX)
 - **Database Storage**: Files uploaded through the UI are saved directly to the database
 - **Vector Database Storage**: Document chunks are stored in Pinecone vector database for semantic retrieval